haishanh/flexy/README.md

 [Have a look][demo]

-A simple page of `flexbox` demo, content written in Chinese.
+A simple `flexbox` demo page, content written in Chinese.

 [demo]: http://flex.hanhaishan.com